 - Internal financial pressures.
 Company budgets can affect your chances of upselling, and it’s not something you can control.

 - Low customer engagement.
-If you don’t provide a meaningful experience with continuous support, personalized onboarding, and celebrating milestones, your customers will become disengaged and will more likely cancel their subscriptions.
+If you don’t provide a meaningful experience with continuous support, personalized user onboarding, and celebrating milestones, your customers will become disengaged and will more likely cancel their subscriptions.

 If you show your customers you care about their goals, you are on the path to success.
 65% of customers claim that a continually positive experience makes them want to continue doing business with a company.